tomaztk/Connect4_sql_game/README.md

 <div style="text-align:center"><img src="https://upload.wikimedia.org/wikipedia/en/a/a4/Connect_four_game.svg" alt="Connect 4" style="width:300px;"/></div>
 Source: Wikipedia

-# SQL Procedures
+# Game and T-SQL Procedures

-Game consists of several procedures that make the game work.
+Game consists of four T-SQL procedures that complete the game and can be played.
+Run the complete _Connect4.sql_ file in to install the game on your database.

-In order for the game to start, you will need to run all the procedures and use the main 'Play_game' procedure.
+The procedures for the game are:

-Two groups of procedure are available to start and play the game:
+  1. Procedure `dbo.Init` to create and initialize the game (start procedure)
-  1. Procedures to create and initialize matrix (helper procedures)
+  2. Procedure `dbo.DisplayResults` to preetify the board and corresponding tokens (helper procedure)
-  2. Procedures to make moves (helper procedures)
+  2. Procedure `dbo.CheckWin` to check for game stop and verify the user inputs (helper procedure)
-  3. Procedure to play and find a solution (main procedure)
+  3. Procedure `dbo.AddToken` to play the game by both users (main procedure)

 ## Create initialized table (matrix)